xishuokeji/skippy-xd/README.md

+BREAKING!
+ALT-TAB command is changed to skippy-xd --switch --pivot --next

 Welcome to skippy-xd!

 Skippy-xd is a lightweight, window-manager-agnostic window selector on X server.
 With skippy, you get live-preview on your alt-tab motions; you get the much coveted expose feature from Mac; you get a handy overview of all your virtual desktops in one glance with paging mode.